BLOG

 Count Your Tool Switches Per Day

-Ask every team member to track how many times they switch between tools during a typical workday.
-If the number exceeds 25 switches per person, you're losing at least 2-3 hours daily to context switching alone.
-Multiply that by your team size and hourly rate — that's the productivity cost of your fragmented stack.
-Most agencies discover this hidden cost exceeds their actual tool subscription fees.
+Ask every team member to track how many times they switch between tools each day.
+If the number tops 25 switches per person, you lose 2-3 hours daily to context switching alone.
+Multiply that by your team size and hourly rate.
+That's the true cost of your fragmented stack.
+Most agencies find this hidden cost exceeds their actual subscription fees.

 2